jacobdvorsky-del/GitHub_Actions_Practice/README.md

 # Run locally
 Project contains docker-compose.yaml so we can start application with command:
 ` docker compose up -d `
-This starts the container with :latest tag, we can run docker compose with specified tag with command ` IMAGE_TAG=<tag> docker compose up -d `
+This starts the container with :latest tag.
+We can run docker compose with specified tag with command ` IMAGE_TAG=<tag> docker compose up -d `

 # Deploy flow
 When Code is merged to main, CD pipeline triggers.
 It builds the image from Dockerfile and adds tags to the image: latest and sha of the commit.
 Then it pushes the image to ghcr.